Reconstituting the Constitution -- Weekend Edition Saturday, NPR

 To date, Phillips has helped create more than 500 ongoing discussion groups around the world.
 In the words of Time magazine, “Socrates Cafés have found a surprisingly large and diverse following.”
 The subjects under discussion are Life’s Big Questions: love and friendship, work and fulfillment, justice and religion, death and aging.

 Phillips’s newest project, Constitution Café, is a space dedicated to the Jeffersonian idea of freedom: life, liberty, and the pursuit of happiness.
 In these groups, a broad cross-section of actual and aspiring Americans grapple with how they would sculpt the United States Constitution if they could start from scratch.
-In his upcoming book, Constitution Café (W.W.
+In his newest book, Constitution Café (W.W.
 Norton, 2011), Phillips describes what led him to hit the road once again and launch an initiative aimed at generating a new, nationwide Constitutional Convention.
 Energized by the initial optimism surrounding Obama’s presidency and the fierce partisanship infecting Congress, Phillips wants Americans to understand and challenge our most fundamental freedoms—with a little help from Thomas Jefferson.
 Recently, Phillips presided over the 'Next 10 Amendments' crowd-sourcing project for the National Constitution Center and also facilitated a three-day Socratic seminar on the Constitution at the Aspen Institute.

 “If challenging received wisdom can be a precarious occupation, Phillips believes it’s as necessary now as it ever was,” says the Los Angeles Times.
 “America, he thinks, is politically and spiritually adrift, a condition not unlike that facing Greece in the time of Socrates.”

-Phillips—who earned his PhD in Communications, and who has Master’s degrees in the humanities, the natural sciences, and in education, as well as a bachelors degree in government from the College of William & Mary —is a noted author, and Executive Director of pro-democracy nonprofit Democracy Cafe (www.DemocracyCafe.org).
+Phillips—who earned his PhD in Communications, and who has Master’s degrees in the humanities, the natural sciences, and in education, as well as a bachelors degree in government from the College of William & Mary —is a noted author, and Executive Director of nonprofit Democracy Cafe (www.DemocracyCafe.org).
 Dr. Phillips frequently lectures on such topics as “The Idea of Democracy,” "Reinventing the Constitution," "Socratic Questioning and Democratic Citizenship," and 'Discovering Uncommon Common Ground."